TiagoValdrich/beneficiary-api/README.md

 ## Testing

-For running test and check the project coverage, run the following command:
+For running tests and check the coverage, run the following command:

 > **Observation**: For running tests you also need to have a MySQL running on your local environment!